mixuala/adventures-in-AI/seminar.md

 * data science
 * artificial intelligence
 * petaflop/s-day: 1e15 ops/sec * ~1e5 secs, or 8.6e19 ops.
 AlphaGo trained on 1860 pf/s-d
+* transfer learning - a machine learning algo is trained in 2 steps, 1) general training on a benchmark data set, followed by 2) fine-tuning on a smaller dataset to learn a specific target task. based on the principle that general features can be reused to learn specific tasks

 # useful